aharonium/opensiddur.org/posts/HTML/prayers/lunisolar/pilgrimage/sigd/neu-nesegede-come-let-us-bow-in-geez-with-vocalized-hebrew-and-english-translation.html.md

 <hr />

 <div class="english" style="font-size: 1.2em;">
-Sigd is an Amharic word meaning "prostration" or "worship" and is the commonly used name for a holiday celebrated by the Ethiopian Jewish Beta Israel community on the 29th of the Hebrew month of Marḥheshvan.
+Sigd is an Amharic word meaning "prostration" or "worship" and is the commonly used name for a holiday celebrated by the Ethiopian Jewish Beta Israel community on the 29th of the Hebrew month of Marḥeshvan.
 This date is exactly 50 days after Yom Kippur, usually falling out in late October or November, and according to Ethiopian Jewish tradition is also the date that God first revealed himself to Moses.[foot]Jewish Virtual Library, "<a href="https://www.jewishvirtuallibrary.org/ethiopian-sigd-holiday">Ethiopian Jewry: Sigd Holiday</a>"[/foot]

 Sigd is a unique holiday.
 Originally only celebrated by the Ethiopian Jewish Beta Esrael community, it has gotten more traction recently.
 One could describe the key concept of Sigd as being the acceptance of the Torah — not the giving, but the receiving of it.
 Sigd is a holiday of the continuation of the covenant.
 No matter the persecution that the Beta Esrael suffered (and hoo boy, did they suffer), Sigd announced that they would preserve their Judaism through it all.